Zettlr/zettlr-docs/README.md

 Afterwards, make your changes as usual.
 You can also fully delete your old branch and create a new one from master.
 This could be easier for you.

-## New Pages and Changes to the Structure
+### New Pages and Changes to the Structure

-Sometimes, it makes most sense to create additional, new pages for a new feature or some description, rather than adjusting existing pages.
-Also, sometimes it makes sense to change the order of some pages around.
+Sometimes, it makes sense to create new pages for features or some guide, rather than adjusting existing pages.
+Also, sometimes it makes sense to change the order of pages.
 This is typically fine, but to ensure we don't add bloat to the documentation, we would like you to discuss new pages or any structural adjustments you think are in order with the community.
 You can do so either on the [community forum](https://forum.zettlr.com) or on [Discord](https://go.zettlr.com/discord).

 The reason we want you to discuss new pages or structural changes beforehand is that this serves as an additional sanity check.
 If no obvious arguments against your changes emerge, doing that and opening a PR is usually fine.

 ## Understanding the Structure of the Documentation

-These docs are multi-language.
+These docs are multilingual.
 At the time of writing, the documentation is available in English (the official reference documentation), German, Spanish, French, Italian, Japanese, Portuguese, and Russian.
 There are three relevant folders for the documentation:

 1. `./docs`: This contains all the documentation, sorted into ISO-coded directories (e.g., `pt` for Portuguese).
 Inside these folders, you will find mostly the same files and the same structure, but obviously with the file contents translated into various languages.
 2. `./config`: This folder contains the language configuration for all available languages.
-Each language defines a set of translated strings for some UI elements, as well as translations for the navigation bar and a fully custom sidebar.
+Each language defines a set of translated strings for UI elements, as well as translations for the navigation bar and a fully custom sidebar.
 3. `./docs/.vuepress`: This folder contains the configuration for VuePress, which is the framework these docs use.

 You should usually not need to make any changes to the VuePress configuration.
 If you wish to improve the translation for a navigation link or another UI element, you will find those in the corresponding config file.
 All the content lives in the relevant docs-folder for the language.

+> [!TIP]
+> Especially when translating additional pages for the community translations, you can make the lives of readers of the documentation easier by retaining *exactly the same file structure as the English official translation*.
+The language chooser in the navigation bar will try to find the same file in the wanted language folder, and if such a file exists, it will redirect the user to the same page, but in the different translation.
+If the language chooser cannot find the page in the target language, it will redirect users to the main page of the target language.

 ## Testing and Building